zsid98/sign-up-form/README.md

 # sign-up-form
-Repository for the Sign-Up Form project from The Odin Project
+Repository for the Sign-Up Form project for The Odin Project